 Dan was not in the best of shapes, but he seemed very observant and also thoughtful in a nerdy kind of way.
 And he smiled constantly.
 Joe found himself immediately liking the guy a lot.

 The body didn’t smell particularly bad, the industrial strength ventilation and disinfectant systems in the morgue took care of that.
 But it looked horrible.
 Almost all of the skin was gone and the underlying flesh was sickly white and bloated.
 The fact that the medical examiner had cut it open to analyse the inner organs didn’t make it much worse.
-It was clear that the corpse had been in such a bad shape even before, that not much could have made it worse, to be honest.
+It was clear that the corpse had been in such a bad shape even before, that not much Joe could think of would have made it worse, actually.

 The upper body and face were severely deformed.
 It looked like the woman had been crushed in some kind of industrial accident involving heavy machinery.
 Joe had seen this effect before: instant compression.
-It had most likely happened when the body was blown out of an airlock of the station or of a boat.
-At 250 metres depth, much of the body would have been instantly compressed by the pressure differential of the surrounding water and the gas filled cavities in the body.
+It had most likely happened when the body was blown out of an airlock of the station or of a boat that had been set to its emergency cycle.
+Normally, an airlock would cycle slowly.
+Set to emergency mode, it would open as quickly as possible to allow personnel in protective deep diving suits through quickly.
+At 250 metres depth, much of the body would have been instantly compressed by the pressure differential between the surrounding water and the gas filled cavities in the body.
 Not a nice way to go.
 At all.
 If she had been alive at that point.

 Joe just stood there, looking at the body, for several minutes.
 He was trying to discern any features that his mind could use to reconstruct how the victim might have looked in life.
 He was also searching for any visible cause of death.
 Dan said nothing, standing a few paces behind him, respectfully giving him space to work.
 Another thing Joe immediately liked about him.
 He hated forensics guys who – and he knew many of those – incessantly talked and didn’t give anyone time to think about things as long as they were around.